Once a year, Black History Month is celebrated to give tribute to African Americans who made notable contributions to different fields.

 Inez Beverly Prosser, the first Black woman psychologist, was also the first African American female to receive a Ph.D. in the field.

-Born in 1895 in San Marcos, Texas, Dr. Prosser had very limited academic opportunities because of sexism and racism, but went on to pioneer research on Educational Psychology.
+Born in 1895 in San Marcos, Texas, Dr. Prosser had very limited academic opportunities because of sexism and racism but went on to pioneer research on Educational Psychology.

-- In her dissertation, “The Non-Academic Development of Negro Children in Mixed and Segregated Schools,” Dr. Prosser focused on the damning effects of racial and social inequality to the mental health of African American children, such as low self-esteem and feelings of isolation.
+- In her dissertation, “The Non-Academic Development of Negro Children in Mixed and Segregated Schools,” Dr. Prosser focused on the damning effects of racial and social inequality on the mental health of African American children, such as low self-esteem and feelings of isolation.